openharmony-rs/ohos-ime/README.md

 ## OpenHarmony Input method (IME) bindings

 Safe Rust bindings to access the Input method on OpenHarmony devices.
-See the documentation for more details
+See the documentation for more details.
+Requires at least OpenHarmony 5.0.0 (API-12).

 ## License